 H.B.
 No. 2398 was passed during the 84th legislative session.
-It requires each court to submit an order to the Department to expunge all Failure to Attend School convictions or Failure to Attend/Failure to Pay/Contempt (Truancy) cases prior to September 1, 2015.
+It requires each court to submit an order to the Department to expunge all Failure to Attend School convictions or Failure to Appear/Failure to Pay/Contempt (Truancy) cases prior to September 1, 2015.

 Truancy is defined as an offense committed under the former Section 25.094 of the Education Code.
 The expunction applies to an individual who has been convicted of a truancy offense or has had a complaint for a truancy offense dismissed.
 They are entitled to have the conviction or complaint and records relating to the conviction or complaint expunged.